openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 157: Start programmed sequence

 Start programmed sequence
-Setting this parameter will start programmed sequence with selected number.
+<p&gtSetting this parameter will start programmed sequence with selected number.
 User can define own sequences via controller.
-While the sequence is active, the menu is unavailable.
+While the sequence is active, the menu is unavailable.</p&gt
 The following option values may be configured -:

 | Value  | Description |